OctopusDeploy/docs/src/pages/integrations/hockeyapp/hockeyapp-upload-mobile-app.md

 layout: src/layouts/Default.astro
 pubDate: 2015-12-01
 title: 'HockeyApp - Upload Mobile App'
+description: >-
-description: 'This script uploads a new version of an existing app package to the [HockeyApp](http://hockeyapp.net/features/) services.'
+This script uploads a new version of an existing app package to the [HockeyApp](http://hockeyapp.net/features/) services.
 navMenu: false
 # Set to true when launched
 navSitemap: false